sczerwinski-slav-dev/api/pages/_content/laws.markdown

 ### Zeroeth Law

-If a software project has a code complexity equal to a "Hello, World!" project, it is effectively a "Hello, World!" project.
+If a software project has a code complexity equal to a “Hello, World!” project, it is effectively a “Hello, World!” project.

 ### First Law